math-a3k/tradero/docs/settings.rst

 Default: ``5``

-The Time Resoulution *in minutes*  to be used for the data, models and indicators.
+The Time Resolution *in minutes*  to be used for the data, models, and indicators.

 .. setting::SYNC_EXECUTION